Online Presence – What can you do to make your business more findable online?

 2020 has been a year that I’m sure a lot of business owners would like to forget.
 Whether you supported the closures or not, one thing we can all agree on is that the 2020 lock-downs have had a punishing effect on small business owners nationwide.
 Sadly, many of these businesses have shuttered for good.
 While that’s been unfortunate for them, other businesses weathered-the-storm and are looking forward to more prosperous times ahead.

-Considering that 2021 is right moments away, how are you positioning your business for success in 2021?
+Considering that 2021 is just moments away, how are you positioning your business for success in 2021?

 What do you want for your business in 2021?